visgl/deck.gl/dev-docs/governance.md

 ### 3d.
 Coordination

 Dedicated Slack channels will be established for the project's committers.
-Slack communication is encouraged for the casual coordination and the sharing of business-sensitive information.
+Slack communication is encouraged for casual coordination and the sharing of business-sensitive information.